KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/4service/README.md

 >}
 >```

+>[!EXTRACREDIT]
+>What is **Dependency Injection**?
+>
+>Dependency injection is a technique to provide code dependencies within an application.
+It is a software pattern where a class relies on dependencies from an external source rather than creating them on their own, and it a best practice for writing well-architected code.
+This, in turn, makes the code is more maintainable and testable.
+>
+>Angular has a DI system built in and automatically creates all dependencies.
+When code has a dependency, such as `TriviaService` depending on `HttpClient`, Angular automatically creates an instance of `HttpClient` to pass into the `TriviaService`.
+>
+>Learn about dependency injection in Angular [on their documentation site](https://angular.io/guide/architecture-services).

 We now have access to Angular's `HttpClient` in the `TriviaService` so we can start making API calls.

 Inside the `TrivaService` class, create a public method called `getTriviaQuestions`.
 Your code will look like this